iamrita/momence-coding-challenge/README.md

 # Project Description

-This app uses Javascript, React (+ Hooks), Styled Components, and React Query to do the following:
+This app uses Javascript, React (+ Hooks), Styled Components, and React Query to do the following.

 1. When it starts, retrieves the latest currency exchange rates from the Czech National Bank.
    API URL: https://www.cnb.cz/en/financial-markets/foreign-exchange-market/central-bank-exchange-rate-fixing/central-bank-exchange-rate-fixing/daily.txt